 The Bureau of Finance is responsible for maintaining the City's financial accounts.
 This bureau maintains computerized receipts, disbursements, subsidiary accounts and all financial statements for the City's general, water, wastewater, workers comp, trust, agency, small cities, special grant and capital funds.
 The payroll process and all payroll related functions such as the issuance of bi-weekly checks, the processing of quarterly and annual Internal Revenue and Social Security Administration reports and the issuance of employee W-2 reports are performed by this bureau.
-This bureau is responsible for facilitating the annual financial audit and works closely with the City Manager to facilitate the budget process.

-- Maintain all financial accounting records of the City - Maintain all payroll processing and reporting related activities - Authorize and prepare purchase orders in order to pay for City goods and services - Financial audit facilitation - Actively involved in the budget process
+- Maintain all financial accounting records of the City - Maintain all payroll processing and reporting related activities - Authorize and prepare purchase orders in order to pay for City goods and services - Undertake various special projects relating to the City's financial position